All writing tools are not created equal.

 Nor should they be.

 But the writing tool must certainly meet the writing goal.
-One of the more flexible and productive, albeit complex, is a program called Scriviner.
+One of the more flexible and productive, albeit complex tools, is a program called Scrivener.
 I can’t say enough about this tool, but what I can say is that it is certainly worth the price I paid for it.
-I’m not guarantee it’s right for you, and if you’re looking for a simple, straight-forward text editor, this is certainly not for you.
-But if you plan to move into self publishing or maybe you’re already there and are wondering as you make your way through your manuscript what you’ll do with all those words one you finish the last chapter, then it’s certainly worth considering.
+I do not guarantee it’s right for you, and if you’re looking for a simple, straight-forward text editor, this is certainly not for you.
+But if you plan to move into self-publishing or maybe you’re already there and are wondering as you make your way through your manuscript what you’ll do with all those words one you finish the last chapter, then it’s certainly worth considering.
 Multi-featured.
 Smart.
 Plenty of documentation.
-I took an online class to help me understand its ins and outs and highly recommend doing so to avoid time-consuming work-arounds and frustration.
+I took an online class to help me understand its ins and outs and highly recommend doing so to avoid time-consuming workarounds and frustration.

 The height of cultivation always runs to simplicity.